CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 {{<link url="Virtual-Routing-and-Forwarding-VRF" text="VRFs">}} divide the routing table on a per-tenant basis, ultimately providing for separate layer 3 networks over a single layer 3 infrastructure.
 With a VRF, each tenant has its own virtualized layer 3 network, so IP addresses can overlap between tenants.

 PIM in a VRF enables PIM trees and multicast data traffic to run inside a layer 3 virtualized network, with a separate tree per domain or tenant.
-Each VRF has its own multicast tree with its own RP(s), sources, and so on.
+Each VRF has its own multicast tree with its own RPs, sources, and so on.
 Therefore, you can have one tenant per corporate division, client, or product; for example.

 VRFs on different switches typically connect or are peered over subinterfaces, where each subinterface is in its own VRF, provided MP-BGP VPN is not enabled or supported.